cometteetcaramel/Segugio/README.md

 This tool is intended for ethical hacking and security research **only**.
 Do **not** use it to scrape or attack websites without explicit permission.
 Unauthorized usage may violate legal and ethical guidelines.

 ## 📥 Installation

+🚨 **Note:** Currently, Segugio only works on Windows.
+Support for other operating systems may be added in future updates.

 Segugio requires Python 3.6+ and several dependencies.
 Follow these steps to install:

 ### 1️⃣ Clone the Repository